Balcaen: Localisation

-Originated from Flemish Belgium, the name is now present through Dutchland, northern and eastern France, on the United States east coast, and in Canada Primarily in Saskatoon, Saskatchewan; also Calgary, Alberta & parts of Manitoba.
+Originated from Flemish Belgium, the name is now present through Dutchland, northern and eastern France, on the United States west and east coast, and in Canada Primarily in Saskatoon, Saskatchewan; also California, (San Diego, Huntington Beach and Pacific Grove) Calgary, Alberta & parts of Manitoba.

 (Also Quebec, but with alternate spellings.)
-The Saskatoon & Calgary Balcaens are directly descended from the Balcaen-Vandeput TransAtlantic Diamond Merchants (& Ocean Liner Fleets) of the late 18th & early 19th Centuries.
+The Saskatoon, California (San Diego, Huntington Beach and Pacific Grove) & Calgary Balcaens are directly descended from the Balcaen-Vandeput TransAtlantic Diamond Merchants (& Ocean Liner Fleets) of the late 18th & early 19th Centuries.